rich-iannone/posts/wes-works/index.md

 alt="VibePulse menu bar views showing daily cumulative spend and 30-day usage breakdown." />

-[VibePulse](https://github.com/wesm/vibepulse) is a macOS menu bar application, written in Swift, that monitors Claude Code and Codex token consumption.
+[VibePulse](https://github.com/wesm/vibepulse) is a macOS menu bar application (written in Swift) that monitors Claude Code and Codex token consumption.
 It provides a daily cumulative spend view and a 30-day view with per-tool breakdowns, helping heavy users of AI coding agents keep an eye on how much computational resources they are actually consuming.
-It is a small but practical utility, the sort of thing one builds when one is using these tools so intensively that tracking the usage itself becomes a necessity.
+It is a small but practical utility, a thing you build when using these tools so intensively that tracking the usage itself becomes very necessary.

 With visibility into sessions and spend, the remaining bottleneck was code quality: reviewing the ever-growing stream of agent-generated